ennis/graal/NOTES.md

 This is the equivalent of the image and buffer dependencies (`add_image_dependency`, etc.) of passes.

 The library tracks the current state of all resources and figures out which barriers to insert.

+# Graal V2 API

+Issue: Except for other than images & buffers, we don't track on which queues objects are used.
+In order to reclaim them, we need to signal the timeline on every queue that might use it, even if the queue is otherwise unused.

+"Solution": move deferred object destruction to queues

+# Module org, again

+From the user POV: no module hierarchy.

+Internally:
+- `device` contains most of the things resource IDs, and RAII wrappers, `Buffer` and `Image`, plus typed wrappers.
+- `device` contains `Device`, `create_device_and_queue`

+# Can we avoid waiting on multiple frames?

+If a resource is used on multiple queues, require the user to synchronize with all queues before deleting the